- Solutions to the weekly invitation limit

 Linked Helper 2 can now overcome LinkedIn's weekly invitation limit!
 Enable "Go over LinkedIn weekly invitations limit" setting in the General tab of Invite 2nd and 3rd level contacts Action and you'll be able to continue sending invites even when the limit is reached.
 Yes, as simple as that:

-WARNING: getting past the LinkedIn invitation limit is done by using an undocumented LinkedIn feature, which cannot be reproduced manually.
+Warning: All Linked Helper 2 features just reproduce real human actions by clicking buttons, scrolling, typing, or inserting texts to provide maximum security for your LinkedIn account.
+BUT getting past the LinkedIn invitation limit is done by using an undocumented LinkedIn feature, which cannot be reproduced manually.
 You must understand the risk of being detected by LinkedIn when deciding to use it.
+P.S.
+It will look like an invite wasn't sent, but it actually was sent.
+You can find it on Sent invites page here: https://www.linkedin.com/mynetwork/invitation-manager/sent/

 Invite 2nd and 3rd contacts by email